-It is up to you to provide evidence that your CPD relates to your chosen scope of practice when practicing with people.
+It is up to you to provide evidence that your CPD relates to your chosen scope of practice when practising with people.
 The Board does not endorse any individual CPD course or type of CPD.
-If you do any animal-related CPD and declare this in support of meeting the Board’s registration standard on CPD, you would have to convince the Board (if you are audited or if a complaint has been made about you) that this CPD directly relates to your chosen scope of practice when practising with people, not animals.
+If you do any animal-related CPD and declare this in support of meeting the Board’s Continuing professional development registration standard, you would have to convince the Board (if you are audited or if a complaint has been made about you) that this CPD is relevant to practice on people.

 As a physiotherapist in Australia, you must meet the Board’s registration standards when you renew your registration each year.
 These registration standards include criminal history, indemnity insurance arrangements (PII), recency of practice and continuing professional development (CPD).

 The Board expects you to declare when you renew your registration that you have met the requirements set out in their registration standards.

 Before making any declarations, you must read the Board’s requirements for renewal of registration, particularly recency of practice, CPD and PII arrangements.

 Make sure you understand these requirements before making your declarations because you may be asked to give additional information in support of your application and/or they can be checked through an audit or complaint.